While personal branding has grown to become a common phenomenon particularly in the corporate world, it has also attracted a cluster of myths.

 Personal branding is not something that is only suited for Hollywood celebrities and Wall Street Moguls.
 In reality, every human has an identity by virtue of their existence.

-Indeed, personal branding has more to do with an individual’s thought-pattern, emotions and ambitions instead of just looks and perceptions.
+Indeed, it has more to do with an individual’s thought-pattern, emotions, and ambitions instead of just looks and perceptions.

 Most business owners make the mistake of thinking that their personal brand does not matter as much as their company’s brand.

-However, as it turns out, businesses that thrive on positive personal branding on the part of the founder and employees tend to attract more employees, customers and investors than ones that don’t.
+However, as it turns out, businesses that thrive on positive branding on the part of the founder and employees tend to attract more employees, customers, and investors than ones that don’t.

 The world is changing at a fast-pace and career landscapes are shifting.
 As no one knows what the future holds, investing in a good brand is more or less like saving for a rainy day.

 4. Personal Branding Is Only Suitable for Extroverts, Introverts Don’t Need It

 The strength of a personal brand is not necessarily measured by the number of people one interacts with on a day-to-day basis.

 It is important to remember that branding is also not just about image or popularity.
 It is rather about self-awareness and the ability to build credibility, clarity, and consistency.

 5. Personal Branding Involves Inventing an Identity from Scratch